transcom/milmove_load_testing/README.md

 make rebuild
 ```

-#### Minimal Setup
+### Alternate Setup

-You can run this project with a custom setup that doesn't make use of our Makefile commands.
-To do so, you need the
+You can run this project with a custom setup that doesn't make use of our Makefile commands. **If you encounter any issues
-following tools:
+with the Makefile `make setup` command, you will want to use this method.** To do so, you need the following tools:

 * Python 3.8
 * `pip`